 If you find yourself in Athens on May Day (May 1, International Workers Day) or on one of the other public holidays, you might feel disappointed that the Acropolis and museums aren’t open.
-But there are plenty of things to do in the city when tourist Athens is closed…
+But don’t be too annoyed about your visit falling on a public holiday as there are plenty of things to do in Athens on bank holidays.

 1. Visit the Roman Agora

 Fair enough, you can’t go inside Athens’ Roman Agora on public holidays.
 But the Roman Agora is surrounded by public streets and a low fence, so you can see a lot of the site from outside.
 The bonus is, that with the site empty, you won’t have any random people in your picture of the Tower of the Winds.